De-Sinicization

-De-Sinicization is a process of eliminating or reducing Han Chinese cultural elements, identity, or consciousness from a society or nation.
+De-Sinicization or desinicization is a process of cultural or political movement aiming to eliminate or reduce Chinese cultural elements, identity or ethnic consciousness from a society or nation previously influenced by Chinese culture.
 In modern contexts, it is often contrasted with the assimilation process of Sinicization.

-The term has its roots in attempts by ethnic Han to acculturate themselves and adopt non-Han customs, although it is now most frequently used to describe attempts by foreign countries to resist or undo over-reaching Chinese influence.
+The term has its roots in attempts by ethnic Han Chinese to acculturate themselves and adopt non-Han customs, although it is now most frequently used to describe attempts by foreign countries to resist or undo Chinese influence.

-In Taiwan, since 1987, de-Sinicization has been a political movement to reverse the Sinicization policies of the Chinese Nationalist Party after 1947, which many proponents allege created an environment of prejudice and racism against the local Taiwanese Hokkien and indigenous Taiwanese population, as well as acknowledge the indigenous and multicultural character of the island of Taiwan.
+In Taiwan, since 1987, de-Sinicization has been a political movement to reverse the Sinicization policies of the Chinese Nationalist Party after 1947, which many proponents allege created an environment of prejudice against the local Taiwanese Hokkien and indigenous Taiwanese population, as well as acknowledge the indigenous and multicultural character of the island of Taiwan.
 In Hong Kong, the term is generally associated with movements that resist centralized control of Hong Kong by the Chinese Communist Party.
 In North Korea and South Korea, de-Sinicization manifests itself as an opposition to Hanja or words of Chinese origin.

 Historical

 Han dynasty General Li Ling defected to the Xiongnu and married a daughter of the Xiongnu Chanyu and acculturated to Xiongnu customs.

 People of mixed ancestry or desinicized Han Chinese who adopted steppe people's culture and way of life existed in the sixth and seventh centuries A.D., and some even served in the Sui and Tang dynasties' military.

 Xianbei last names were adopted by Han Chinese as was Xianbei culture, militarism and clothing.
 The Xianbei language was learned by several Han in the northern dynasties.
 Xianbei surnames were assigned to Han troops and officers in the Northern Zhou.
 Gao Huan and Feng Ba were Han rulers who adopted Xianbei culture.
 Feng Ba adopted a Xianbei name, Qizhifa 乞直伐.

-All ethnicities who were of the literati were possibly called Haner because ethnic Xianbei were referred to as "damned Chinese" by the Northern Qi.
+All ethnicities who were of the literati were possibly called hàn ér（汉儿） because ethnic Xianbei were referred to as "damned Chinese" by the Northern Qi.
 Appearing as culturally Xianbei and at the same time declaring Han Chinese ancestry was done by Gao Huan and the Han family.
 There was Xianbeification of Han.

 Xianbeification happened to some sections of the Liu and Sima Han Chinese families.

 The language of the Xianbei was taught to a Han by his father who was an official.

 Tujue culture and language was practiced and spoken by Tang Prince Li Chengqian.
 Meanwhile, several other acts of Li Chengqian, especially homosexuality, were also drawing Emperor Taizong's ire.
 The mixed blood northwestern families were looked down upon by the pure blood Chinese aristocratic families.